 Licensure by reciprocity agreement is the process whereby an applicant for licensure as a Professional Geoscientist in Texas who is currently licensed as a Professional Geoscientist in the other jurisdiction becomes licensed under the terms of a formal reciprocity agreement between the two jurisdiction’s Boards.

-TBPG currently has reciprocity agreements with the following states: Alabama, Mississippi, Arkansas, and Louisiana.
+TBPG currently has reciprocity agreements with the following states: Alabama, Mississippi, Arkansas, Louisiana and Wyoming.
 Please see the Reciprocity Agreements page to review the signed agreements.

 Unless a specific reciprocity agreement exists with TBPG, applicants for licensure with TBPG must provide proof of passing scores on applicable licensing examinations.
 An applicant must submit proof of passage of an examination or examinations that are substantially similar to the applicable examinations approved by the Board.